Refined universality for critical KCM: upper bounds: Conditional probabilities

 We may now start building conditional probability bounds up progressively for segments, parallelograms and, eventually, tubes.
 For segments, recall \cref{subsec:helping:sets}. \begin{lem}[Perturbing a segment] Fix $i\in[4k]$ such that $\a(u_i)\le\a$.
 Let $S$ be a discrete segment perpendicular to $u_i$ and $S',S''\subset S$ be discrete segments partitioning $S$.
 Assume that $|S|\ge \O(W)|S''|$ and $|S|=q^{-\a+o(1)}$.
 Then

-\end{lem} \begin{proof} Let us note that a stronger version of this result can be proved more easily by counting circular shifts of the configuration in a $O(1)$ neighbourhood of $S$ such that a given helping set remains at distance at least some constant from $S''$.
+\end{lem} \begin{proof} Let us note that a stronger version of this result can be proved more easily by counting circular shifts of the configuration in a $O(1)$ neighbourhood of $S$ such that a given helping set remains at distance at least some constant from $S''$ (see the proof of \cite{Duminil-Copin23}*{Proposition 3.2(3)} for a subsequent implementation of this technique).
 We prefer to give the proof below as a preparation for \cref{lem:shrinking:ratio}.

 By translation invariance, we may assume that $S$ is of the form in \cref{eq:S:form}.
 In view of \cref{def:ahelping}, we need to distinguish cases, depending on whether $\alpha(u_{i+2k})>\alpha$.
 We first assume that $\a(u_{i+2k})>\a$.
 Thus, helping sets are just $u_i$-helping sets or $W$-helping sets.
 By \cref{def:uihelping}, if $\alpha(u_i)=0$, there is nothing to prove, since $u_i$-helping sets are empty, so $\cH(S')$ always occurs.
 We therefore assume that $\alpha(u_i)>0$.
 We further assume $S''\neq\varnothing$, since otherwise the statement is trivial.